pypa/pip/docs/html/topics/secure-installs.md

 By default, when at least one requirement has hashes, hashes become required for all requirements.
 This behaviour notably prevent the combination of hashed requirements with local directories or VCS URLs.

-To help with such use cases, a `--no-require-hashes` option is available to disable this mechanism.
+To help with such use cases, a `--no-require-hashes` flag is available to disable this mechanism.
 Hashes are then verified only for requirements where they are provided.

 ### Hash algorithms